CLI vs GUI

 Performance and Memory Efficiency

-Generally, the CLI version outperforms the GUI version in terms of speed and memory efficiency.
-The CLI version is exclusively developed in Rust, a high-performance programming language.
-On the other hand, while the core functionality of the GUI version utilizes the same code as the CLI version, the GUI code is written in Dart.
-Despite this difference, the GUI version maintains similar speed and memory efficiency for the majority of use cases on identical hardware (see below).
+Generally, the CLI outperforms the GUI in terms of speed and memory efficiency.
+However, the GUI maintains similar speed and memory efficiency for most use cases on identical hardware (see below).

 For the GUI version on mobile devices, accessing the input file requires caching the file in the app’s designated temporary directory.
-This process might be more time-consuming compared to running the CLI or GUI on a desktop operating system, and handling large number files may not be feasible.
+This process may be more time-consuming, and handling many files may not be feasible.
 In our test on iOS, we could input up to 1,500 UCE loci on an iPhone 14.
-On Android, we could input over 4,000 of the UCE loci on a Xiaomi Redmi Note 12 by inputting the file in batches, with a maximum of 1,500 loci per batch.
-We are working on supporting compressed file input to improve the performance of the GUI version on mobile devices.
+On Android, we could input over 4,000 UCE loci on a Xiaomi Redmi Note 12 by inputting the file in batches, with a maximum of 1,500 loci per batch.
+We are working on making the mobile app experience on par with the desktop app.

 Execution time comparison